Now freely downloadable worldwide, as a protest against censorship

 (PDF).

-Yet a year later, Minister of Defence Ank Bijleveld publicly praised Giltay's military acuity in a social media exchange
+A year later, Minister of Defence Ank Bijleveld publicly praised Giltay’s military acuity in a social media exchange

 (PDF).